mariohevia/crime_data_uk/README.md

 ## To dos

++ Check taipy as an alternative option to streamlit.

++ Add postcode or something similar to selected location.

 + Add option to show more months, not just the last one.

 + Show the radius for crimes in map_click.